 The Scottish Gymnastics membership process has changed.
 From 1 October 2017, gymnasts must join or renew their membership directly with us online.
 Previously, clubs processed the membership on behalf of individual members, but due to changes in data protection regulation, this is no longer possible.

 It’s easy to complete the membership process and your club will provide all the information needed.
 Until this step is complete, you will not be able to attend gymnastics sessions, so please complete the process as soon as you can.
-Simply click the Join/Renew button at the top of our website which goes live on Sunday 1 October.
+Simply click the HERE to join or renew.

 Our membership year runs from 1 October to 30 September.
 All current gymnasts will need to renew their Scottish Gymnastics membership from 1 October 2017.
 New gymnasts can join at any time during the year, if they have been offered a place in a Scottish Gymnastics registered club.
 We have different levels of membership with associated annual fees.
 The full list of fees for individual members can be found here.